ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 > - [Mapbox tileset processing pricing](https://www.mapbox.com/pricing#tileset-processing)
 > - [Mapbox tileset billing metrics](https://docs.mapbox.com/help/glossary/tileset-billing-metrics/)
 >
-> Additionally, after scheduling, it is recommended to monitor your Mapbox usage to avoid unexpected charges when running frequent or large updates.
+> After scheduling, you should also monitor your Mapbox usage to avoid unexpected charges when running frequent or large updates.

+## Intended use case

+This script is intended for workflows where a GeoJSON dataset is updated regularly and needs to be reflected in a Mapbox tileset.
+For example:

+- A government agency maintains a protected areas feature layer in ArcGIS Online and updates it quarterly.
+- A Guardian Connector user displays this layer in a Mapbox map and wants the tileset to reflect the latest data.
+- The user schedules one of the [ArcGIS Download Feature Layer scripts](../arcgis/README.md) to download the updated data from ArcGIS Online and store it as a GeoJSON file.
+- The user then schedules the `mapbox_create_or_update_tileset` script to create or update the tileset from that file.
+- The Mapbox map will automatically display the updated data once the tileset publish job completes.

-## Tileset Recipe
+## Zoom levels in the Tileset Recipe

-If the tileset is created, the [tileset recipe](https://docs.mapbox.com/mapbox-tiling-service/guides/tileset-recipes/) uses zoom levels 0 to a configurable maximum (default: 11, valid range: 0–16) and creates a single layer named after the tileset ID (with hyphens replaced by underscores).
+When creating a tileset, a [tileset recipe](https://docs.mapbox.com/mapbox-tiling-service/guides/tileset-recipes/) defines parameters such as zoom levels.

+In this script:

+- The minimum zoom level is hard-coded to `0`.
-The maximum zoom level can be configured via the `max_zoom` parameter (ignored when updating an existing tileset).
+- The maximum zoom level is configurable via the `max_zoom` parameter (default: `11`, valid range: `0-16`).
+- The `max_zoom` parameter is ignored when updating an existing tileset.

 > [!TIP]
 >
-> You can use [OpenStreetMap's Zoom levels](https://wiki.openstreetmap.org/wiki/Zoom_levels) guide to determine the appropriate zoom level for your tileset.
+> You can use [OpenStreetMap's Zoom Levels guide](https://wiki.openstreetmap.org/wiki/Zoom_levels) to help determine an appropriate maximum zoom level for your tileset.

 ## Endpoints

-See information about endpoints used in the Mapbox Tiling Service API docs:
+This script uses the following Mapbox Tiling Service API endpoints:

 - [Get a tileset](https://docs.mapbox.com/api/maps/mapbox-tiling-service/#get-a-tileset)
 - [Create a tileset source](https://docs.mapbox.com/api/maps/mapbox-tiling-service/#create-a-tileset-source)
 - [Create a tileset](https://docs.mapbox.com/api/maps/mapbox-tiling-service/#create-a-tileset)